Comparison between Revised, Belated & Updated Return

 A revised return is filed when a taxpayer has already filed an original or belated return and later discovers any mistake, omission, or wrong statement (income missed, wrong head, incorrect deductions, etc.).

 Key points related to Revised Return – Section 139(5) : Revised Return – Section 139(5) Can revise any number of times within the time limit.
 Revised Return – Section 139(5) Change of ITR form is allowed.
-Revised Return – Section 139(5) if No penalty for bona fide mistakes.
-In case Revised Return – Section 139(5) Interest U/s 234B & 234C will be recomputed, if applicable.
-Original return must be verified before filing a revised return.
+Revised Return – Section 139(5) if no penalty for bona fide mistakes.
+In case of a revised return, Section 139(5) Interest U/s 234B & 234C will be recomputed, if applicable.
+The original return must be verified before filing a revised return.
 If the original return was filed manually, it cannot be revised electronically.
 Such cases are extremely rare now, as almost all returns are e-filed.

 Belated Return – Section 139(4)